computiq-challenges/nodejs-orders/README.md

 ## Orders File Description
 `Orders.txt` file contains list of orders, each one belong to a customer, but to read the data from the file correctly you need to understand the dataset schema:
-- Empty line indicate the end of one order and starting the other.
+- comma character indicates the end of one order and starting the other.
 - Order Block Details:
     - First line contains customer name.
     - Second line contains latitude and longitude as the address of the customer on the map.